 These options are available when uploading PSD files:

 Crop Options - Located under Crop Options.
-Choose Trim to automatically crop white space from the edges of a PSD file; click Manual to crop sides of the PSD file:
+Select Trim to automatically crop white space from the edges of a PSD file; select Manual to crop sides of the PSD file:

 Trim - Select the Trim Away Based On menu, and choose Color or Transparency.